jackyclh3642/engg1340-gp-87-project/README.md

 ###Code requirment

-1. dynamic memory management() in Database, Entry transaction, DayRecords
+1. dynamic memory management() in Database, Entry transaction, DayRecords all memory are freed after end the programme
 1. File input/output in Saving and loading
 1. Data manipulation binary search is used in Day seraching; insertion sort is used for appending new days;
 1. multiple file database.h, date.h... is available